 Archery Australia’s Introduction to Archery is available on their archery instructor page.

 World Archery, the international governing body for Olympic Archery, has free archery manuals on-line.
 Both the Coaching Manual Level 1 and Coaching Manual Level 2 are available on their coaching page.
 These well written manuals have good information on target archery equipment and technique.
 The Level 2 manual has info on traditional longbow archery, as well.
 These manuals can be read by any archer, you don’t need to be a coach.

 Full line supplier.
 Largest dealer of Olympic and target archery equipment and supplies.

 Online-only retailer of Olympic target archery equipment and supplies.

 Slightly cheaper than Lancaster, but much smaller selection.
 Fewer target archery supplies.

 Probably the largest set of archery forums overall.
-Has a small but good “Traditional” forum and a “FITA” forum for target archery.
+Has a small but decent “Traditional” forum and a “FITA” forum for target archery.

 Shooting the Stickbow, by Anthony Camera